juniorz/awesome_engine/README.markdown

 ## TODO

 * How it works
+* I cant define a concern called `ActiveRecord::BaseConcern` because it will not work
 * Make it testable (I dont want to make it dependent on rails gem, just railtie)